Customer Service Recoveryan xAPI-Enabled Scenario-based eLearning Experience

 Text-based Storyboard

-Once the action map was approved and defined specific actions, I worked closely with the expert on developing a text-based storyboard to create the choices and the consequences.
-As the learner goes through the scenario, each option proposes three actions: a correct choice and two distractors.
+After the action map was approved, I collaborated with the expert to develop a text-based storyboard outlining choices and consequences.
+Each scenario presented the learner with three actions: one correct choice and two distractors.

 Screen Shot 2021-09-20 at 5.14.16 PM.png